-When I’m not writing books I lead history workshops for primary and secondary schools In the past I have run workshops for Shakespeare’s Birthplace Trust and the Young Archaeologists society.
-I also visit international schools with Author’s Abroad.
+When I’m not writing books I lead history workshops for primary and secondary schools and I have run workshops for Shakespeare’s Birthplace Trust and the Young Archaeologists society.
+I sometimes visit international schools with Author’s Abroad.
 Getting kids into history through creative writing is great fun and I’m always amazed at what the pupils come up with when they write their own stories in my school workshops.
 In my assembly I offer hands on tips for Mammoth hunting, a Stone Age fashion show and tips on surviving climate change, should an Ice Age unexpectedly occur.

-To get everyone off to a good start, I have developed ‘flash’ stories.
-Armed with a simple framework (like the one above), you can move swiftly through the planning and get their ideas flowing onto paper.
+With a simple writing frame can move swiftly through the planning and get your ideas flowing onto paper.

 I often do one example first on the board as a ‘demo’ getting them to vote on options.

 1. Put the class into pairs.
 Give them the writing frame to each pair.
 Get them to pick one option each.

 2. Tell them to write from the most exciting part of the story.

 3. Tell them to write the story one sentence each.
 (Make sure you give them one sheet of A4 between two writers.)